-Although food trucks are popping up across the country, some hopeful owners are still struggling with financing a food truck.
-This has many culinary entrepreneurs wondering how to go about getting the cash they need to either start or maintain their business.
+Although food trucks are popping up across the country, some hopeful owners are still struggling financing a food truck, and this has many culinary entrepreneurs wondering how to go about getting the cash they need to either start or maintain their business.

 Before you fill out that bank loan application, do some homework.
-If you are planning to use a bank loan to finance a food truck, run a credit check and talk to local bankers about the criteria needed to get a loan.
+If you are planning to use a bank loan for financing a food truck operation started, run a credit check and talk to local bankers about the criteria needed to get a loan.

 Then, make sure you have a solid business plan that includes details such as a competitive analysis, the management process, a marketing analysis and financial projections.